damaragung/damaragung.github.io/index.md

 ## About Me

-I'm a Software Engineer based in San Francisco.
+I'm a Software Engineer based in Jakarta.
 With a background in Full-Stack Development, I thrive on turning ideas into scalable and user-friendly applications.
 My goal is to contribute to cutting-edge technologies and make a positive impact.

 ## 🚀 Projects